charliecalvert/CloudNotes/Assignments/NpmPublishing.md

 npm adduser
 ```

-Just enter the user name and password that you just set up.
+When run, **adduser** asks you to enter the user name and password that you just set up.

 Verify that all is good by going to this site: